This post is a guest post from Chrissy at A Plan to Prosper.

 The idea of using a credit card to fund a lifestyle is dangerous.
 Relying on credit to make all of your purchases puts you at a much higher risk of filing for bankruptcy if you cannot repay consistently and make the set monthly payments on time.

 Consider the “what if” scenarios of life.
 What if you lose your job tomorrow?
-What if you have a major health crisis?
+Or what if you have a major health crisis?
 What if you cannot make your regular bill obligations?
 Credit cards only compound the problem.
 How will you make payments?
 These questions need to be considered.

 Because there are so many credit card companies and so many terms and conditions, pretty much anyone 21 years old and older who has an income can apply for a credit card.
 For those people who have inconsistent or limited income, a credit card can become a dangerous trap for them.

 Credit cards can quickly be maxed out.
 Having more than one or two of them can leave you tens of thousands of dollars in credit card debt.
-Credit cards can be an easy way to overspend as well as overpay on payments every month.
+Credit cards can be an easy way to overspend and overpay on monthly payments.

 Pay Off Your Credit Cards in 3 Simple Steps